 Cases like Ryan’s require more than just an understanding of the law; their sensitive nature and the long-term implications of a win or loss require competent, aggressive, and compassionate representation.
 Because in matters such as a birth injury, the future is the only thing that can be changed.
 And it should be changed when a healthcare provider’s actions or inactions have altered the very life a child will lead.

-[[title]] can assist you in your pursuit of compensation and a better future.
+We can assist you in your pursuit of compensation and a better future.
 Much as we dedicated our resources, time, and attention to the Hill family, we will thoroughly investigate your situation to build the best possible case.
 Our Chicago birth injury attorneys will also ensure that the rights and best interest of your family are heard and protected throughout the entire process.
 Get started today by scheduling a free initial consultation.
-Call [[phone]] today.
+Call 312-553-4900 today.